topos-protocol/ice-frost/README.md

 Please see the documentation for usage examples.

+## Modular Backend

+This library has a modular backend supporting

+- arbitrary curves defined with the arkworks library suite;
+- arbitrary hash functions for the internal random oracles of the ICE-FROST ciphersuite.

+It provides by default an example instantiation over the Secp256k1 curve with SHA-256, to be used in tests and benchmarks.

 ## MSRV

 This crate requires the `generic_const_exprs` unstable feature, and thus needs to be compiled with the `nightly` toolchain.